Everything you need to know...

 Find out more at our undergraduate open days.
 Book now for your place.

-- Develop the knowledge and skills you need to work as an occupational therapist
+- Develop the knowledge and skills to work as an occupational therapist.

-On this course, you’ll study a wide range of topics and provide comprehensive care to real people on your placement year.
-You’ll collaborate with other care professions to help you understand the wider context of your work — helping you to graduate, ready to start a rewarding career.
+On this course you’ll study a wide range of topics while developing knowledge and skills in a variety of placement settings.
+You’ll collaborate with other care professions to help you understand the wider context of your work, helping you to prepare for a rewarding career.

 We also offer a degree apprenticeship version of this course, where you study alongside 30+ hours of employment a week.

 Watch student Alice Clegg talk about what it’s like to study on this course.

 Your lecturer's view

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 You’ll study relevant topics like science alongside occupational therapy while gaining practical experience on placement.
 The learning, teaching and assessment methods used on the course mean you’ll qualify fit for practice in accordance with the Health and Care Professions Council (HCPC) Standards of Education and Training (2017).